input-output-hk/atala-prism/prism-kotlin-sdk/docs/src/docs/integration-tutorial/holder-share-credential.md

-# Holder: Share credential

-It is time to share the credential with Verifier, this is very similar to a [previous-step](issuer-share-credential.md), which is why you will see the necessary code without much explanation:
+It is time to share the credential with **Verifier**, this is very similar to a [previous-step](../issuer-share-credential.md), which is why the necessary code doesn't need much explanation:

 ```kotlin
 val credentialFromHolderMessage = AtalaMessage(